 By Heather Rhoades

-Burning bush (also known as Euonymus) is a dramatic addition to any garden or landscape.
+Burning bush (also known as Euonymus alatus) is a dramatic addition to any garden or landscape.
 While it is a popular shrub, burning bush is also a shrub that is prone to “overgrowing” its space.
 The health of a burning bush plant does not rely on regular burning bush pruning, the desired size and shape of the plant does.

-Different Types Of Burning Bush Pruning
+Different Types of Burning Bush Pruning

-Rejuvenation Of A Burning Bush
+Rejuvenation of a Burning Bush

 Burning bushes are notorious for slowly overgrowing their space.
 What started out as a lovely well shaped shrub can turn into a monster of a plant that is scruffy, leggy and sparse.
 While your first reaction would be to remove it, you should consider instead rejuvenating your burning bush.
 Rejuvenation is simply severely cutting back the plant so that it can grow all new growth.